 - We use these approaches independently and in combination to understand the toxicological effects of contaminants.
 We are especially interested in how exposure to agents that disrupt the developing immune system leads to changes in the development and function of other systems.
 Exposure to developmental immunotoxicants has been suggested in several neurological disorders, including autism spectrum disorders, and possibly plays a role in disease susceptibility in aging populations.
 This developmental basis of adult diseases approach allows us to uncover pathways that may be susceptible throughout life.

 Our goal is not to eliminate chemicals from the environment; our goal is to determine if exposure to these chemicals contributes to diseases and disorders in humans and wildlife.
-If we determine linkages between exposure and diseases/disorders, it is our hope that our data will be used to better regulate these chemicals to reduce exposures or to develop additional safety testing guidelines for all synthesized chemicals.
+If we determine linkages between exposure and diseases/disorders, it is our hope that our data will be used by decision-makers to make decisions that will better protect human and environmental health.